-There are so many varieties of activity centers, the task of finding the perfect one can become a little daunting.
-So, we're here to help you out a bit.
-We've scoured reviews, read up on recalls, asked over a dozen moms, conducted hands-on reviews, and compiled all the information here in our list of the top-rated best baby exersaucers and activity centers.
-These ratings and reviews are for 2018 and include many of the new and popular activity centers that have recently hit the market.
+There are so many varieties of exersaucers, the task of finding the perfect one can become a little daunting.
+We're here to help you out!
+We scoured the reviews, read up on recalls, asked over a dozen moms, conducted hands-on reviews, and compiled all the information here in our list of the best baby exersaucers and activity centers of 2018.
+Below we list the top 5 baby exersaucers, followed by in-depth reviews of about 10 different options.

 |Model and Link to Amazon||Our Rating|